 My philosophy in teaching is to support, encourage, and motivate students to love to learn and to seek answers and in so doing apply themselves to the highest level.
 I believe that each student has a set of skills and many strengths and this is where I begin which each student.
 I encourage and inspire them to use their skills and strengths as a building block to the next step and the next.
 I like to be positive and accepting of each student yet I want them to achieve the goals and plans that we set up for their tutoring sessions.

 A Canadian-Southern Californian and die-hard Angels fan, Phil brings experience in teaching, tutoring, and the mind of a middle-schooler to his work at University Tutoring.
 After earning a BA in Philosophy from UCLA, Phil tutored elementary through college students while getting his single subject math credential in California.
 He has taught math to sixth through eighth grades; he has also worked for a national non-profit environmental organization and has experience with work in the legal and corporate worlds.
 He says, “working with each student is a process, a puzzle, and always a pleasure.
 Little victories such as an A on a test or an ‘Aha’ moment can be the building blocks to excellence.”
 Phil was our Administrative Assistant for 2009-2010 and enjoyed quizzing students on what they had just learned.

 Tutoring Subjects: Math, Study Skills

-Test Prep: PSAT, PLAN, SAT, ACT, ACT Explore, MAT, ISEE, SSAT
+Test Prep: PSAT, SAT, ACT, ACT Explore, MAT, ISEE, SSAT

 Students: K – Adult